yasmina-99/greedy-snake-/README.md

  ## Project `presentation`

-The greedy snake is a single-player game built with the aim of entertaining \ (•◡•) / The objective is to grow the longest tail possible without self-colliding or surpassing the screen limits.
+The greedy snake is a single-player game built with the aim of entertaining \ (•◡•) / The main objective is to grow the longest tail possible without self-colliding or surpassing the screen limits.
 Python 3.11 version

 ### Description and controls